haribojun/haribojun.github.io/index.md

 ---

 *This contents will be edited later.
-This is copied example*
+This is a copied example*

 You can check about my different projects on my [projects page](https://rafaelcartenet.github.io/projects/)